SwissDataScienceCenter/amalthea/README.md

 - Access control through integration with existing OpenID Connect (OIDC) providers
-- Some failure recovery thanks to running the Jupyter server using a `StatefulSet` controller and by backing it with a persistent volume (optional).
+- Some failure recovery thanks to running the Jupyter server using a statefulSet controller and by backing it with a persistent volume (optional).

 When launching a Jupyter server, the custom resource spec is used to